-Over the next 3 years 9 months, we will carry out the following initiatives related to sustainable water and wastewater management.
+Our subsidiary PT Japfa Comfeed Tbk will carry out the following initiatives related to sustainable water and wastewater management by December 2024.

 Initiatives Rationale Water recycling facilities in slaughterhouses Presently, all the slaughterhouses are equipped with a wastewater treatment facility.
 Under this KPI, a water recycling facility will be added to allow the treated water to be reused, which will in turn avoid it to be discharged and improve water circularity.
 Water recycling facility in a hatchery Same as the practice at the slaughterhouses, we will install a water recycling facility at a hatchery to improve water circularity.